jrpinteno/AdventOfCode-2023/README.md

 Second part was quite straightforward once again.
 I refactored a bit some of the methods to accept an `is_gear` bool and for the sum of _gear ratios_ the iterators are reversed:
 External iteration over points filtering when the symbol would had exactly 2 adjacent parts .

+### Day 04
+The time I ~wasted~ invested in parsing the games for [day 02](###-day-02) has payed off and it's been fairly easy to get the different moving parts for today's challenge.
+Part 1 was a walk in the park.
+Upon reading it, what came to mind was using _set intersection_, but I realized it was enough by just filtering out numbers in one side from the other.

+For the second part, I created a `card_copies` vector initially holding 1 for all.
+Then just modified the `get_card_score` to return a tuple `(score, matched_count)`. `matched_count` is used to add same amount of copies we already have of a given card, to the next `matched_count` cards in the copies vector.

+In terms of difficulty, I'd say this would have been good for [day 02](###-day-02).
+That one felt more complicated.